locbones/D2RLaunch-WPF/README.md

 - **Hotkey Controls:** Set hotkeys for Cube Transmuting or Auto-Sorting items
 - **Merc Identifier:** Add a glowing indicator above your mercenary to help identify them in large crowds
 - **Rune Identifier:** Add special visual effects to mid and high runes when dropped on the ground
-- **Item Display:** Simplify common items, such as potions, scrolls, etc to use icons instead of text (screen clutter improvement)
+- **Item Display:** Simplify common items, such as potions, scrolls, etc to use icons instead of text (screen clutter)
 - **Hide Helmets:** Ability to Hide all Helmets from the world view display
 - **Item Level Display:** Toggleable Item Levels Display (appears next to item name)